suit-wg/architecture/draft-ietf-suit-architecture.md

 long lifetime, or are deployed in remote or inaccessible areas where manual intervention is cost prohibitive or otherwise difficult.
 Firmware updates
 for IoT devices are expected to work automatically, i.e. without user involvement.
+Conversely, IoT devices are expected to account for user preferences and consent when scheduling updates.
 Automatic updates that do not require human intervention are key to a scalable solution for fixing software vulnerabilities.

 Firmware updates are not only done to fix